Bryandalton/Weather-service/README.md

 ## Usage

 Select a city in the side bar or type one in.
-Defaults to last viewed.
+Defaults to last viewed held in local storage.

 ![weather service screenshot](./assets/images/WeatherServiceScreenshot.JPG)